Bright-Computing/interactions/README.md

   },
 ```

-But they give an idea of what `interactions` are about. `interactions`, although a general purpose tool,
+But they give an idea of what `interactions` are about.
-was started for testing the big data plugin of Bright Cluster Manager.

 A simple `interactions` execution
 that does something more concrete is:

 ```